AlphaHydrae/elixir-brownbag/slides/SLIDES.md

   * Isolated processes communicate through message passing
     * Messaging decouples, OOP Alan Kay
       * Big idea of OO was the messaging, not the organization of objects and methods, also big idea in Unix pipes, decoupling source and destination
+  * TODO: elixir process diagram
   * 3 concurrency primitives: spawn, send, receive (single instruction when compiled)
     * Erlang & Elixir primitives side by side (https://elixir-lang.org/getting-started/processes.html)
     * Concurrent programming should be at the lowest level possible in the programming language
     * Erlang system is very operating-system-like
   * No shared memory, mutex, locks, etc. Pure message passing.
-  * Immutability: everything is copied, no pointer, you either get the message or you don't
+  * Immutability: everything is copied, no pointer/reference, you either get the message or you don't
     * Not religious FP: ETS tables, don't change the entire universe every time you change something in it
   * Each process: separate heap, separate stack, separately garbage collected, no shared anything
   * Failure semantics the same as in the real world: you send a message, it either gets there or it doesn't, and you'll never know